-Writing off your loss: How it works
+Writing off your losing stock trades: How it works

 The IRS allows you to deduct from your taxable income a capital loss, for example, from a stock or other investment that has lost money.
 Here are the ground rules: